TauanMartins/QuizGameBackend/README.md

 ## To Run this application in Docker

+First you will need to have Docker and Composer installed.

 - Clone this project to your EC2 machine for example
 - Adjust your .env with "cp .env.example .env" and replace
     - APP_DEBUG=false